XZ-YAN/CIS-Dataset/README.md

 * Without permission, the CIS dataset should only be used for non-commercial scientific research purposes.

 ## Citing the CIS Dataset
-If you find this repo useful in your research, please consider citing: (To be updated)
+If you find this repo useful in your research, please consider citing:
+Xuzhong Yan, Hong Zhang, Yefei Wu, Chen Lin, Shengwei Liu, Construction Instance Segmentation (CIS) Dataset for Deep Learning-Based Computer Vision, Automation in Construction.
+156 (2023) 105083, https://doi.org/10.1016/j.autcon.2023.105083.